ISBSA 17

 Naples, 21 – 26 October 2024

-The submission deadline is 1st February 2024.
+The submission deadline was February 1st 2024.

 The main theme of the 17th ISBSA will be: